yehwankim23/runcat-clone/README.md

 # [RunCat](https://github.com/Kyome22/RunCat_for_windows) Clone

-Program that displays an animation of a running cat on the taskbar
+Windows program that displays an animation of a running cat on the taskbar

 ## Preview